aws-samples/amazon-bedrock-vpc-endpoints/README.md

 ## Python Prerequisites

-Please ensure you have below libraries installed for tool to work successfully
+Please ensure you have below libraries installed for tool to work successfully in your development environment

 ```text
 pip install cryptography